HankWang-WL/DistilGPT2-ONNX-TensorRT-Deployment/README.md

 * The engine accepts inputs **only** within these batch and sequence length ranges; providing a shape outside this profile will trigger runtime errors.

 **Tip:**
-* For autoregressive decoding, always feed the full prompt + already generated tokens as `input_ids` and `attention_mask`, up to the max sequence length set here.
+* For autoregressive decoding, always ensure the dynamic shape profile covers the full prompt + generated tokens length.
+Without this, TensorRT will crash when the sequence grows beyond the profile limit.
 * If you need longer generations, set a larger `--maxShapes` (e.g., `16x64`).

 ---